 But, this hot pepper is so tasty, you’ll reach for it fresh too.
 The aji colorado is perfect chopped up for salsas – or lightly grill this pepper and have it as a side (especially for those that like things a little extra spicy).

 You may need to hunt around.
 You can find aji peppers in specialty stores, but its more common to find chilies labeled “New Mexican” or “Californian”, which may be of one of many types, from Anaheim peppers to pasillas (and including the colorado).

-You can buy both the dried version of this chili and aji colorado seeds online.
+You can buy both the dried version of this chili and aji colorado seeds online (Amazon).
 There are plenty of options for using dried aji colorado in the kitchen, so starting there is likely your best bet.
 Though, keep an eye out for it fresh – it’s quite tasty and perfect with Peruvian cuisine.